bplmaps/lmec-main-site/content/articles/florida-ruffin-ridley.md

 _Below, we follow Florida's story and see how her life intersected with many other people and places in Boston and beyond._

 #### Growing Up

 Florida was born in 1861 and lived with her parents, George and Josephine St. Pierre Ruffin, on Charles Street at the foot of Beacon Hill.
 Her father was the first African-American to graduate from Harvard Law School and the first Black judge in the United States.
 Her mother was a well-known activist, writer, and organizer for suffrage and against racial injustice.

 Florida’s childhood was one of privilege.
 Her parents were financially well-to-do and highly educated, and so her early years were not representative of those of all Black children in the city.
 She attended the {{< popup img-src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:m900r516z/2197,2777,798,810/2000,/0/default.jpg" bib-src="https://atlascope.org/#/view:share$mode:glass$center:-71.06737,42.36069$zoom:19.44$base:massgis-2021-orthos$overlay:ark:/76611/al8c28hx3" target="blank" >}} Grant School{{</popup>}}  near her home, the same school where she would teach after receiving her credentials from the Boston Teachers College as a young woman.
 Though Boston schools were integrated, the Black population of the city at the time was around 5%, compared with today’s approximately 20%.
 As a result, there were proportionally few Black students in classrooms.

+{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:q524nh98k/full/2000,/0/default.jpg" caption="[_Students in Boston’s Putnam School, ca. 1890-1900._](https://collections.leventhalmap.org/search/commonwealth:q524n577r)" class="figure-right" >}}

 #### Creating Community

 Florida is probably best known for her participation in the Black women’s club movement.
 As a founding member of the **Women’s Era Club**, a Boston-based club started in 1894 by her mother, and later a member of the **National Association of Colored Women’s Clubs** **(NACWC)**, Florida wrote and organized around issues of the day—from promoting the arts to women’s suffrage.
 The club movement created a national community of women committed to promoting the well-being of Black people, with a particular emphasis on Black women.
 The motto of the NACWC was “[Lifting as We Climb](https://bostonpubliclibrary.sharepoint.com/:i:/s/LeventhalMap/EYzgCndxYEJDl57GnE4FxSQBBJOrNo5JpueoDu_6-tBdcQ?e=5v6g4A)” to convey its dedication to racial uplift.